Pharmacy residency program overview

 About the PGY2 pediatric specialty residency

-The PGY2 pediatric specialty residency at Children’s Hospitals and Clinics of Minnesota is designed to provide the second-year resident with a year of more focused training in pediatrics.
+The PGY2 pediatric specialty residency at Children’s Minnesota is designed to provide the second-year resident with a year of more focused training in pediatrics.
 The depending on the PGY2 resident’s prior experience, he/she will complete required rotations and will have greater flexibility to complete elective learning experiences in areas of their interest.

 Residents will complete a residency project as well as participate in department initiatives, hospital committees and clinical educational programs for patients/families and hospital staff.
 In addition to on-site educational programs, residents also have the opportunity to teach in a pediatric pharmacotherapy course at the University of Minnesota.